Metehan120/Oxidalloc/README.md

 * Thread-local fast paths
 * Cross-thread frees supported
 * Optional debug consistency checks
-* Fast: ~50 cycles malloc+free on modern CPUs
+* Fast: ~50 cycles malloc+free on modern CPUs (Under trim, its adding ~50 cycles, ~10ns on 4.65ghz)

 ## Incompatibilities

-* WARNING: Under extreme loads like AI Workloads, you may see fragmentation.
 * WARNING: Design only working on 64-BIT systems, incompatible with 32-BIT.
 * Incompatible with Firefox for now.
+* Under some certain conditions, it may cause fragmentation.

 ## Architecture